John King Fairbank

-John King Fairbank (May 24, 1907 – September 14, 1991) was an American historian of China and United States–China relations.
+John King Fairbank (May 24, 1907 – September 14, 1991) was an American sinologist.
+He was a historian of China and United States–China relations.
 He taught at Harvard University from 1936 until his retirement in 1977.
 He is credited with building the field of China studies in the United States after World War II with his organizational ability, his mentorship of students, support of fellow scholars, and formulation of basic concepts to be tested.

 The Fairbank Center for Chinese Studies at Harvard is named after him.
 Among his most widely read books are The United States and China, first published in 1948 and revised editions in 1958, 1979, and 1983; East Asia: The Great Tradition (1960) and East Asia The Great Transformation (1965), co-authored with Edwin O. Reischauer; and his co-edited series, The Cambridge History of China.

 Early life

 Fairbank was born in Huron, South Dakota, in 1907.

 His father was Arthur Boyce Fairbank (1873–1936), a lawyer, and his mother was Lorena King Fairbank (1874–1979), who campaigned for women's suffrage.
 His paternal grandfather, John Barnard Fairbank, was "from the long 'J.B.' line, mainly of Congregational ministers, which stemmed from the Fairbank family that came to Massachusetts in 1633 [and] graduated... from Union Theological Seminary, New York, in 1860."

 John K. Fairbank was educated at Sioux Falls High School, Phillips Exeter Academy, the University of Wisconsin–Madison, Harvard College, and Oxford University (Balliol).
 As an undergraduate, he was advised by Charles Kingsley Webster, the distinguished British diplomatic historian who was then teaching at Harvard, to choose a relatively-undeveloped field of study.
 Webster suggested that since the Qing dynasty's archives were then being opened, China's foreign relations would be a prudent choice.
 Fairbank later admitted that he then knew nothing about China itself.

 In 1929, when he graduated from Harvard summa cum laude, he went to Oxford as a Rhodes scholar.
 At Oxford, Fairbank began his study of the Chinese language and sought the counsel of H.B.
 Morse, retired from the Imperial Maritime Customs Service.
 On Webster's advice, he had read Morse's three-volume study of the Qing dynasty's foreign relations on the ship that was coming to England.
 Morse became his mentor.
 The young scholar decided to go to China for language study and research and arrived in China in January 1932.